 The most common sports-related dental injury is a knocked-out tooth.
 If this happens to your child, we can try to replace the tooth in the socket, and it sometimes takes.
 If this happens to you, bring the tooth to us right away, in a small container of milk or saliva, if possible.
 Do not clean the tooth, as you may accidentally dislodge the connective tissues that may make reattachment possible.
 If it is a baby tooth that gets knocked out, we will not try to re-attach it, as this can harm the adult tooth that’s already growing underneath it.

 A child who loses an adult tooth will eventually want to get a dental implant to permanently replace the tooth, but this can’t happen until the child is older.
 In the meantime, we can create a dental bridge to replace the missing tooth.

-Grapevine oral surgeon Dr. Christopher Tye wants to keep your kids’ smiles healthy and strong!
+Grapevine oral surgeon Dr. Chris Tye wants to keep your kids’ smiles healthy and strong!
 A mouth guard is a great way to make sure your little athlete doesn’t end up with a lifetime reminder of a bad day on the field.